ralekna/oop_javascript/slideshow/slides/classes.md

     console.log(Some.name); // output: "Some"
     ```
 --
  3. Assigning anonymous closures to a variable.
-Try using this method less
+Try using this method less.
     ```javascript
     var Some = function() {};
     console.log(Some.name); // output: ""
     ```
 ---

-### Calling (applying) functions and `this` keyword
+### Calling functions, context and `this` keyword

-In *JavaScript* when you call a function it is always applied on something.
-That *something* inside a function is referenced as `this` pointer.
+In *JavaScript* when you call a function it is always applied on something - a context.
+That *context* inside a function is referenced as `this` pointer.
 Most of the time people call functions by using brackets `()`.
 This means that it will be applied on it's default or manually bound `this` object.

 ```javascript